 Monitoring & Reporting: Monitoring of groundwater levels and water quality is needed to track progress toward meeting the sustainability objectives of the GSP.

-GSP Implementation: The GSP for the Solano Subbasin is due by January 31, 2022 and the subbasin should achieve sustainability by 2042.
+GSP Implementation: The GSP for the Solano Subbasin was due and submitted to DWR in January by Jan.
+31, 2022.

 Enforcement: The GSAs will need to enforce the provisions adopted in its GSP.
 It is up to the local GSAs, with the input of the local groundwater users and stakeholders, to determine what particular authorities and tools will be used to successfully achieve the GSP objectives.

 Clicking on the link above will take you to an interactive Solano Subbasin and GSA Boundaries map.